-Highland Clearances - ethnic cleansing or own good?
+Highland Clearances - ethnic cleansing or outcome of progress

 Were the Highland Clearances ethnic cleansing or did the landlords really think it was done for the good of the locals?
 An emotional topic still.